Osterneck/AOX/README.md

 ## Citation

 Osterneck, A. (2026).
-WTI Price Forecasting V.3: AOX-HF Hybrid Ensemble with Regime-Conditional Alpha Signal.
+WTI Price Forecasting v.3: AOX-HF Hybrid Ensemble with Regime-Conditional Alpha Signal.
 Ai70000, Ltd. Quantitative Research & Production Laboratory.
 [Submitted for publication.]

 ---
 ## License

 © 2023-2026 Alex Osterneck / Ai70000, Ltd. All rights reserved.

-The AOX and AOX-HF index formulas, construction methodology, and signal specifications are proprietary intellectual property of Ai70000, Ltd. The source code in this repository is made available for peer review and academic reproducibility purposes only.
+The AOX and AOX-HF index formulas, engineering methodology, and signal specifications are proprietary intellectual property of ai70000, Ltd. The source code in this repository is made available for peer review and academic reproducibility purposes only.
 Commercial use, redistribution, or derivative works require written permission from Ai70000, Ltd.

 ---

-*Ai70000, Ltd. — Quantitative Research & Production Laboratory*
+*Ai70000, Ltd. — Quantitative Research & Production Lab*